While another interview guide may focus on researching the company or getting past the phone screen, this one goes a step further.

 Bringing It All Together

 Still nervous?
 Don’t sweat it.
 Keep in mind your potential employer is as exhausted from searching for a candidate as you are from job searching.
 He or she wants to hire you.
-All you have to do is remove their reservations about hiring you.
+All you have to do is remove their reservations about hiring you in the first place.

 Not getting enough interviews to begin with?
 You may need a resume refresh.
-If you’re starting from scratch, check out Resume.io and buid one five minutes.
-If you’d prefer to have your resume done for you, we recommend working with the extremely affordable and quality resume writers at TopResume.
+Whether you’re starting from scratch, need an update, or want a “done for you” option, I recommend working with the extremely affordable and quality resume writers at TopResume or finding an industry-tested template at Resume.io.